NikhilMukraj/spiking-neural-networks/README.md

 - Move non initialization parameters to cell struct, move bayesian parameters to cell struct as well
 - Use integrate and fire parameters only for initialization not for calculation
+  - Update code in obsidian when refactor is done

 - Split `main.rs` functions into a few different files for readability